swiftlang/swift-evolution/process.md

 There is a natural tension between these two goals.
 Open evolution processes are, by nature, chaotic.
 Yet, maintaining a coherent vision for something as complicated as a programming language requires some level of coordination.
 The Swift evolution process aims to strike a balance that best serves the Swift community as a whole.

-## General principles
+## Evolution workgroups

 The [Core Team](https://www.swift.org/community/#core-team) is responsible for the strategic direction of Swift.
 As part of this, it identifies areas of the Swift project that should be covered by the evolution process.
 Anything not so identified is not covered by the evolution process.

 The Core Team may elect to delegate evolution authority over a specific area to a particular [steering group or workgroup](https://www.swift.org/community/).
 Otherwise, that evolution authority remains with the Core Team.
 The group that exercises evolution authority over an area is called its *evolution workgroup*.
 The Core Team's delegation of authority is not absolute, and it retains the right to override individual decisions as it sees fit.

-Evolution workgroups are responsible for deciding the details of how the evolution process applies to its evolution area, within the general principles laid out in this section.
-If a proposal touches on multiple evolution areas, all affected evolution workgroups work together to decide the process for the proposal and bring it through evolution review.
+Evolution workgroups are responsible for deciding the details of how the evolution process applies to its evolution area, within the guidelines laid out in the following section.
+If a proposal touches on multiple evolution areas, all affected evolution workgroups work together to decide and carry out the details of the evolution process for the proposal.

+## Evolution review

+The evolution process normally consists of two steps:

+1. the creation of a *proposal document* that describes the proposal, which is usually developed and discussed in a [forums thread][forums] called a *pitch*; and

+2. an *open review* of the proposal by the community at large.

+After the open review, the evolution workgroup makes a decision about what to do.

+Every substantial design change in an area covered by the evolution process must have a proposal document and undergo open review before it can be accepted.

+Most proposals must undergo the *full evolution process*.
+In the full evolution process, the pitch and open review are separate steps.
+The proposal is developed in a pitch thread until the author is satisfied with it and the workgroup believes it is ready for review.
+The workgroup then creates a new thread for the open review.
+After the review is complete, the workgroup may make a final decision or ask for revisions to the proposal.
+A single proposal may include multiple rounds of pitch and review.

+An evolution workgroup may also elect to use the *lightweight evolution process* for certain kinds of proposal.
+The lightweight process combines the pitch and open review steps: the proposal document is developed and discussed in a single thread, and the workgroup makes its decision when it feels that the proposal has solidified and a reasonable time for feedback has passed.

+The extra structure of the full evolution process gives the community greater awareness of the proposal and a better opportunity to read and provide feedback on it.
+The lightweight evolution process is generally only appropriate for simple proposals with relatively low stakes.
+For example, if compiler diagnostic groups were covered by evolution (they currently are not), proposals to create and reorganize groups would be a reasonable use of the lightweight process.

+Evolution workgroups may decide that certain design changes are sufficiently obvious to accept without a proposal document or open review.
+This is generally only appropriate for small adjustments to recently-accepted proposals where the workgroup feels that there is no reasonable objection to the proposed change.
+Examples include:

+- adding a method to a particular type which was overlooked in a proposal that added that method to several similar types;

+- forbidding an unsafe or nonsensical use of a new feature; or

+- gating a change behind an upcoming feature flag after it was discovered to cause significant source-compatibility problems.

+Such changes should still generally be announced in the release notes when they are made.
+Evolution workgroups should be circumspect about making changes this way, and in close cases, they should err on the side of conducting a normal review.

+Evolution workgroups may also reject proposals without review if the workgroup feels that there is no possibility that a review would lead to an acceptance.

 ## Participation